Konoaru384/SuperCola/README.md

 What it do ?
 When player drinks 3 SCP-207 and after when they drink the 4th cola they have the same speed as 3 cola but they don't take damage !

+(max coca speed by consume coca is configurable in confg)